-The bestselling author of The Daughters of Mars and Schindler’s List, Thomas Keneally’s latest novel is an exquisite exploration of community and country, love and morality, taking place in both prehistoric and modern Australia.
+Thomas Keneally, the bestselling author of The Daughters of Mars and Schindler’s List, returns with an exquisite exploration of community and country, love and morality, taking place in both prehistoric and modern Australia.

 Some 40,000 years in the past, the Learned Man has made his home alongside other members of his tribe.
 Complex and deeply introspective, he reveres tradition, loyalty, and respect for his ancestors.
 Willing to sacrifice himself for the greater good, the Learned Man cannot conceive that a man millennia later could relate to him in heart and feeling.